Emergency Light Circuit Board Instruction

 Safety, Warranty & Compliance Notes

-• UL Listing: swapping non-listed boards can void the unit’s listing—stick to OEM parts for that model.
+• UL Listing: swapping non-listed boards can void the unit’s listing—stick to OEM parts for that model, especially on exit sign/emergency light combos where the exit sign emergency light circuit board is part of the listing.

 • ESD & PPE: protect the PCB from static; use eye protection and follow lockout/tagout.